ariannamethod/arianna_method_anchor_protocol/README.md

 Bash, curl, and nano compose the minimal interactive toolkit; each utility occupies a vertex in a dependency graph ensuring accessibility without bloat.

-The CLI assistant shipped in cmd/assistant.py demonstrates logging and echo capabilities, acting as a proof of concept for higher-order reasoning modules.
+The CLI terminal shipped in cmd/letsgo.py demonstrates logging and echo capabilities, acting as a proof of concept for higher-order reasoning modules.

 Logs are stored in /arianna_core/log and each entry is timestamped, forming a sequence ((t_i, m_i)) representing chronological states of dialogue.